Last updated 6/4/2015

 1May be eligible for articulation credit.

-2Students with current first aid, infant/child/adult CPR certificates at graduation may take general elective in place of HPE 200.
+2Students with current first aid, infant/child/adult CPR certificates at graduation may take general elective in place of HEAL 200.

 Black Hawk College’s Child Development AAS Degree Program is now entitled to offer the Illinois Director’s Credential Level I to students graduating who follow these guidelines: